-Mental Health Professionals, from the Ministry of Family & Children and the Sunshine Coast Mental Health & Addiction Services.
+- Mental Health Professionals, from the Ministry of Family & Children and the Sunshine Coast Mental Health & Addiction Services.
 This includes youth, adult and family counseling services.
 The youth services are delivered directly through the schools. .

-> - A Public Health Nurse, who is at the Health Centre every two weeks and focused on Moms & Tots, young children and immunization programs.
+- A Public Health Nurse, who is at the Health Centre every week and focused on Moms & Tots, young children and immunization programs.

-> - A Nurse Practitioner who is at the Health Centre 1 day per week and focused on Women’s Wellness and a Youth Drop in clinic.
+- A Nurse Practitioner who is at the Health Centre 1 day per week and focused on Women’s Wellness and a Youth Drop in clinic.

-> - Two Registered Massage Therapists who practice daily at the PHHC.
+- Two Registered Massage Therapists who practice daily at the PHHC.

-> - Additionally, the Health Centre boardroom is available for use by various community organizations or groups that are involved in overall general health related activities.
-These include FOCUS, AA, hearing consultations, prosthetic fittings, the Steady Feet program, the Health Centre Auxiliary, the Pender Harbour Seniors’ Initiative program and various wellness days focused on self-management of chronic conditions.
+- Additionally, the Health Centre boardroom is available for use by various community organizations or groups that are involved in overall general health related activities.
+These include FOKUS, AA, hearing consultations, prosthetic fittings, the Steady Feet program, the Health Centre Auxiliary, the Pender Harbour Seniors’ Initiative program, Hospice Society, and various wellness days focused on self-management of chronic conditions.